INSIGHT-In Ivory Coast, a battle to save cocoa-ravaged forests

 Over the years, the 10,000 or so residents of Djigbadji - commonly known as Bandikro, or Bandit Town - chopped down the towering canopy.
 The 315,000-hectare forest is today covered in cocoa plantations, most of them illegal.

-The proposed legislation by the EU Commission is expected to prohibit companies that sell products in the EU from sourcing beans grown in officially protected forests like Rapides Grah, no matter when they were cleared.
+The proposed legislation by the EU Commission would prohibit companies that sell products in the EU from sourcing beans grown in officially protected forests like Rapides Grah, no matter when they were cleared.

 Separately, under the Ivorian government's plan to double the country’s forested area, farmers who help with reforestation can stay and maintain existing cocoa plantations for 10 to 15 years, until their trees die off.